rabbitmq/rabbitmq-auth-backend-cache/README.md

 ## Overview

+This plugin provides a caching layer for [access control operations](https://rabbitmq.com/access-control.html) performed by RabbitMQ nodes.

 This plugin provides a way to cache [authentication and authorization backend](https://rabbitmq.com/access-control.html) results for a configurable amount of time.

 It's not an independent auth backend but a caching layer for existing backends such as the built-in, [LDAP](https://github.com/rabbitmq/rabbitmq-auth-backend-ldap), or [HTTP](https://github.com/rabbitmq/rabbitmq-auth-backend-http) ones.